 In 2017 I moved to Vermont for a year, where I was deeply moved by the serenity and beauty of the place.
 I was also listening to—and finding inspiration from—artists like Nils Frahm, Joep Beving, Otto A. Totland and Jacob David.
 Upon returning to my home town in New Jersey, I felt a sudden & powerful urge to write music again, and to share it with the world.
 Overwhelmed by this desire, I bought a piano, and wrote music for my first album (Opening) in two weeks, and Vontmer (anagram for Vermont) was born.

-Since then I’ve released several more albums (Her Heart Is Open as the Sky, Summer, Midwinter), some singles through Collaborative Records and Mellotron (Follow Me, Cosmos) and an EP (Ash).
-A fifth album (“Let Go”) is scheduled for release on April 22, 2022.
+Since then I’ve released several more albums (Her Heart Is Open as the Sky, Summer, Midwinter, let go), some singles through Collaborative Records and Mellotron (Follow Me, Cosmos) and an EP (Ash).

 Thanks for listening and connecting.